analogouscircuit/peakpitchshift/README.md

-# How To Pick a Peak
+# How to Pick a Peak
 This repository contains all the essential code necessary to reproduce the results presented in Dahlbom and Braasch (2020), including a complete implementation of the pitch model presented there.
 Precise reproduction of the figures requires trial data that are not included in this repository (they are too large), but I am happy to provide them on request.